tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 > A YANG container that holds the set of secondary reverse paths.
 A secondary reverse path is identified by 'name'.
 A secondary reverse path can be referenced from the TE Tunnel's 'candidate-secondary-reverse-paths' list.
-A secondary reverse path contains attributes similar to a primary path.
+A secondary reverse path is modeled with the same data attributes as those of the primary path.

 The following set of common path attributes are shared for primary (forward and reverse) and secondary paths: